Posted: 11/21/2013 | November 21st, 2013

 And how relatable is your experience?
-Having been on paid trips in the past, I know my experience on that trip is NOT the experience a regular consumer will have – special treatment, seven star meals, direct access to a manager in case anything goes wrong, wine and food in your room.
+Having been on paid trips in the past, I know my experience on that trip is NOT the experience a regular consumer will have.
+I get special treatment, seven-star meals, direct access to a manager in case anything goes wrong, and wine and food in my room.
 Being pampered is definitely going to make you love a place a lot more.

 In blogging, that doesn’t always happen, since bloggers have sole control over their content.

 If you develop a long-term partnership with someone, that’s OK with me.
-(I’ve been using G Adventures since before this blog began and happily promote them.)
 But when you bounce from free trip to free trip and all your posts are about how amazing every place you visit is, I unsubscribe.

 What do you think?

 When you see those disclaimers, do you know that it really means “Thanks to Destination X for paying for everything AND paying me a daily fee for being at their destination?”